HERBAL INFORMATION - Ginger

 Digestive System

-• Poor appetite, indigestion, cramps, spasms, anorexia, gas, bloating, ulcers, nausea, motion sickness, dysentery
+• Poor appetite, indigestion, cramps, spasms, anorexia, gas, bloating, ulcers, nausea, motion sickness, dysenteryo Good for morning sickness – not to be taken on an ongoing basis

 o Consult an herbal practitioner before using ginger tincture during pregnancy